 We have spoken to some Eastern medical practitioners who say that magnets can also influence the chi/qi energy fields of the body.
 This is a principle of acupuncture and acupressure, which are both greatly misunderstood healing arts by modern western medicine.
 However, none of the experts we interviewed would commit that the low strength of medical magnets used for home applications would have much benefit for any particular health issue.

 We see that sales of medical magnets have risen year over year for more than 2 decades already.
 Magnetic bracelets, drink containers, belts, shoe inserts and other devices are all marketed to desperate consumers who will stop at nothing and leave no stone unturned in their quest for pain relief.
 We like the fact that magnets offer non-pharmaceutical form of pain management and that most devices are very affordable.
-However, that is about the extent of the positive benefits we see when it comes to true efficacy from home-based magnetic sciatica treatment.
+However, that is about the extent of the positive benefits we see when it comes to true efficacy from home-based magnetic therapy for sciatica treatment.

 While increased circulation and improved healing response are great for some sources of pain, it seems completely off-base for most true sciatica and pseudosciatica syndromes.
 In these scenarios, there is rarely anything that needs healing per se, nor will increased circulation provide any benefits for nerve compression that is the fundamental source process of virtually all structurally-based sciatica diagnoses.
 Attracting more blood to the area will do nothing to relieve a compressive neuropathy, stop piriformis spasming or undo degeneration of the sacroiliac joint.
 Similarly, improved circulation will not prevent pain from diabetic sciatica or an assortment of neuromuscular diseases.